itspriddle/josh.fail/_posts/2011/2011-02-27-wage-intergalactic-war-on-your-titanium-mobile-apps-with-ti-fighter.markdown

     but I still found myself missing things from jQuery, like
     <code>$.each</code>, <code>$.map</code> and friends.
   </p>
+title: "Wage intergalactic war on your Titanium Mobile apps with TiFighter"
 ---

 Over the last 10 months, I've had the opportunity to work with Titanium